Lonnie Burr (May 31, 1943)

 Author, poet, playwright, as well as performer, Lonnie graduated from high school at fourteen, and holds a master's degree from UCLA.
 A seasoned industry professional at the show's start, he was a lead performer on the Red Team for all three years.
 Due to a rehearsal accident he was not part of the filming for third season Roll Call and Alma Mater.

 Born Leonard Burr Babin in Dayton, Kentucky (just across the Ohio River from Cincinnati), his parents were a former vaudeville team known as Dot and Dash.
 Dot was Dorothy Burr, a native of nearby Covington, where her parents owned a restaurant.
 She later became Lonnie's agent.
 Dash was Howard Babin, who became a truck driver when their performing days ended.
-They brought Lonnie to Hollywood when he was three, where he was raised as a Jehovah's Witness.
+They brought Lonnie to Hollywood when he was three.
 He started dance lessons with Louis da Pron, and later numbered Willie Covan and Dee Blacker, whom he considered his favorite, among his instructors.
 He was soon performing with a dance partner for live shows and on local television.

 Lonnie appeared a dozen times on TV's Colgate Comedy Hour, on which Sharon Baird also featured.
 Like Sharon, the majority of Lonnie's appearences were on the episodes hosted by Eddie Cantor.
 He also did an episode of Father Knows Best.
 Lonnie originally received a call to read for the part of "Marty" for The Adventures of Spin and Marty.
 He didn't get the part, and after learning the Mouseketeers would only be getting guild minimum ($185 per week), decided not to try out.
 However, he was approached soon after to do a recording at Capitol Records.
 There he was spotted by Jimmie Dodd, who convinced the show's producers to persuade his agent to have him try out.
 Lonnie was given a private audition in the Disney Studio Animation building, at which Bill Walsh, Jimmie, and Hal Adelquist were in attendance.

 Lonnie was one of the two best male all-around performers, so its no surprise he was used extensively in all three seasons.
-His dancing skills were technically the best, however, he didn't have a unique style.
+His dancing skills were technically the best.
 His singing was good, though his voice was a bit husky, and the other kids called him "The Velvet Smog", a takeoff on singer Mel Torme's handle.
 Lonnie was used extensively in the earliest Fun with Music Day numbers, before the kids were organized into the color-coded teams, but in a minor casting mystery was absent from Talent Roundup Days during the first season, his place being taken by Mark Sutherland.

 Though an excellent actor, he wasn't tapped for feature roles in any of the serials (save for brief cameos in Adventure in Dairyland